willhaslett/covid-19-growth/README.md

 Pandas/Python using the JH data.

 Cloning vs forking: no breaking changes to `etl.py` are anticipated, only additional features.
-Current development priorities are:
-* Integrating the JH recovered data
-* Integrating the JH deaths data
-* Integrating the 2019 US census population data by state, sub-region, and region
+Current development priority is integrating the 2019 US census population data by state, sub-region, and region

 For VSCode users, available as a self-contained, system-independent environment using Docker Remote with Jupyter Notebook integration.